Welcome and thank you for stopping by to read my WiredBucks review.

 - They waste your time and steal your personal information

 - More than a waste of time, WiredBucks gives you false hope.
 I've been in that situation before, expecting money that never comes.
-It's a horrible feeling - getting your hopes up, feeling the weight of debt and bills coming of your shoulders, planning to buy something for yourself or someone you love... and then having that hope taken away, the weight of financial burden come crashing back down on you.
+It's a horrible feeling – getting your hopes up, feeling the weight of debt and bills being lifted off your shoulders, planning to buy something for yourself or someone you love… and then having that hope taken away and the financial burden come crashing back down on you.
 That's what WiredBucks does and it's exceptionally cruel.

 - If they get the information they're looking for (the right email/password combination for example), they will attempt to hack your accounts and steal your idenity.